-"Veteranpreneurship" is on the rise, and according to the Small Business Association, 25% of post-9/11 veterans want to start their own business.
+"Veteranpreneurship" is on the rise, and according to the Small Business Association, nearly a quarter of all post-9/11 veterans have aspirations to start their own businesses.
 Good news, as the unemployment rates for veterans continue to be higher than those for civilians (though both are on the decline).

 Still, starting a business is tough, no matter who you are.
 Luckily, veterans have a certain type of resilience many civilians don't, and some special resources they can take advantage of to help them get started.

 Patriot Bootcamp is a three-day, intensive workshop for veteran entrepreneurs, that includes mentorship from startup experts and peer networking.
 With partners like TechStars, USAA, and Microsoft for Startups, Patriot Bootcamp is ready to help you hit the ground running.

 VetToCEO is a 501(c)(3) nonprofit that offers an online program by veterans, for veterans, to help teach them how to succeed in business ownership and entrepreneurship.
 The program is completely free of charge to verified members of the military.

 The US Department of Veterans Affairs built the Veteran Entrepreneur Portal (VEP) to be a one-stop shop for everything veterans need to get started with their business.
 Whether it's learning how to grow their company, access financing, or explore opportunities, the VEP is there!